ClaudeBot/hubot-rbac/README.md

 A Hubot script for restricting access to commands through [role-based access control (RBAC)][rbac], and [Listener IDs][options].

 Roles are automatically created when policies are added / removed (e.g. when a listener ID is blocked).

+### Caveats

-Currently, the script can only block listeners IF they have an ID attached to it via their [options / metadata][options].
-Furthermore, the full ID must be specified when creating policies.
+- Currently, the script can only block listeners IF they have an ID attached to it via their [options / metadata][options];
+- Furthermore, the full ID must be specified when creating policies;
+- None of the script's commands are blocked by default (i.e. anyone can use it, but they can not use it against a power user).

 See [`src/rbac.coffee`](src/rbac.coffee) for full documentation.